Music Directors

 Josh Cockerham, Accompanist

-As a lifelong resident of Charles County, Josh Cockerham is thrilled to be entering his third season as the Accompanist for the Chesapeake Choral Arts Society.
+As a lifelong resident of Charles County, Josh Cockerham is thrilled to be serving in his eighth season as the accompanist for the Chesapeake Choral Arts Society.
 He began taking piano lessons when he was eight years old, and he is delighted by the opportunity to perform with such a talented group of musicians and singers in the Society.
-In addition to his work with CCAS, Josh has provided accompaniment for eight musicals at Grace Christian Academy in Waldorf.
-Among his favorites were Beauty and the Beast and The King and I.
+In addition to his work with CCAS, Josh has provided accompaniment for eight musicals at Grace Christian Academy in Waldorf, and he has recently performed in several shows at Port Tobacco Players, including Beauty and the Beast and Ragtime.
+Josh is actively involved in the music program at his church, Marbury Baptist, where he serves as the Director of Music and leads the church’s praise team.
+In his day job, Josh works as a higher education technology consultant, allowing him to interact with colleges and universities all across the country.
+In his free time, Josh enjoys attending baseball games with his family and leading the youth group at his church.
+He earned his undergraduate degree from Liberty University in Lynchburg, VA, and resides in La Plata with his wife, Jessica, and their sons, Caleb Joseph and Carson Robert.

-As a lifelong resident of Charles County, Josh Cockerham is thrilled to be entering his third season as the Accompanist for the Chesapeake Choral Arts Society.
+As a lifelong resident of Charles County, Josh Cockerham is thrilled to be serving in his eighth season as the accompanist for the Chesapeake Choral Arts Society.
 He began taking piano lessons when he was eight years old, and he is delighted by the opportunity to perform with such a talented group of musicians and singers in the Society.
-In addition to his work with CCAS, Josh has provided accompaniment for eight musicals at Grace Christian Academy in Waldorf.
-Among his favorites were Beauty and the Beast and The King and I.
+In addition to his work with CCAS, Josh has provided accompaniment for eight musicals at Grace Christian Academy in Waldorf, and he has recently performed in several shows at Port Tobacco Players, including Beauty and the Beast and Ragtime.
+Josh is actively involved in the music program at his church, Marbury Baptist, where he serves as the Director of Music and leads the church’s praise team.
+In his day job, Josh works as a higher education technology consultant, allowing him to interact with colleges and universities all across the country.
+In his free time, Josh enjoys attending baseball games with his family and leading the youth group at his church.
+He earned his undergraduate degree from Liberty University in Lynchburg, VA, and resides in La Plata with his wife, Jessica, and their sons, Caleb Joseph and Carson Robert.

 W.G.
 Pete Stokes, Composer-in-Residence

-To the bewilderment of the Army, Pete studied music theory/ composition and English poetry on an ROTC scholarship at Temple University.
-Following his short active duty stint in the Signal Corps, the Army funded Pete through Temple's law school (no doubt for a more respectable education), and he completed his military career as a JAG officer.
-After retiring from the Army, Pete worked as an attorney both in private practice for a few years, and then for 13 years in a nonprofit law firm assisting low-income and elderly clients.
+To the bewilderment of the Army, Pete studied music theory/composition and English poetry on an ROTC scholarship at Temple University.
+However, following an active duty stint in the Signal Corps, the Army funded Pete through Temple's law school (no doubt for a more respectable education), and he completed his military career as a JAG officer.
+Pete then worked as an attorney in private practice for a few years, and for more than a decade in a nonprofit law firm serving low-income and elderly clients.
+He now has a mostly pro bono solo part- time law practice.

-While practicing law full time in and out of the Army, Pete stayed active in music by singing in local choral and church groups and composing small works for them.
-Following his Army retirement, her received commissions from the vocal ensembles Con Viva Musica, Heritage Singers, Washington Vocal Artists, and St. Maries Musica.
-Pete also received commissions from the Maryland-National Capital Park and Planning Commission for a choral piece for Prince George's County's Tricentennial Celebration and for 16 children's musicals for M-NCPPC's county-wide annual summer camp programs.
-In addition, he composed a score for a church musical.
-Two years ago, Pete was commissioned to write music for the College of Southern Maryland's original Pinocchio production.
+While lawyering full time in and out of the Army, Pete stayed active in music by singing in local choral and church groups and composing small works for them.
+After retiring from the Army, he composed a church musical, and soon got commissions from the vocal ensembles Con Viva Musica, Heritage Singers, Washington Vocal Artists, and St. Maries Musica.
+Pete also received commissions from the Maryland-National Capital Park and Planning Commission for a choral piece for Prince George's County's Tricentennial Celebration, and for 17 children's musicals for M-NCPPC's countywide annual summer camp programs.
+Seven years ago, Pete was commissioned to write music for the College of Southern Maryland's original Pinocchio production.

-Pete has sung at the Kennedy Center with the Paul Hill Chorale and Master Chorale of Washington.
-He and his wife, Pat, have been singing with the Chesapeake Choral Arts Society for the past 15 years.
-A few years after joining, Pete became composer-in-residence, and CCAS has sung 15 of is arrangements and five original works.
-He has also arranged four pieces for CCAS's MadriGals women's ensemble and five songs for its Our Three Tenors group.
-Pete now has a small part-time private practice as an attorney and is writing music for his 17th M-NCPPC children's musical, Charlie and His Not-So-New Shoes, which will premiere Summer 2018.
+Before singing with the Chesapeake Choral Arts Society, Pete sang with the Maryland Choral Society and the University of Maryland Concert Choir.
+He also sang at the Kennedy Center with the Paul Hill Chorale and Master Chorale of Washington for seven years.
+Over the past 20 years, he and his wife, Pat, have both been members of CCAS.
+A few years after joining, Pete became composer-in-residence, and CCAS has sung 21 of his arrangements and nine original works.
+He has also arranged five pieces for CCAS's MadriGals women's ensemble, six songs for its Our Three Tenors group, and two for woman's solo voice.

-To the bewilderment of the Army, Pete studied music theory/ composition and English poetry on an ROTC scholarship at Temple University.
-Following his short active duty stint in the Signal Corps, the Army funded Pete through Temple's law school (no doubt for a more respectable education), and he completed his military career as a JAG officer.
-After retiring from the Army, Pete worked as an attorney both in private practice for a few years, and then for 13 years in a nonprofit law firm assisting low-income and elderly clients.
+To the bewilderment of the Army, Pete studied music theory/composition and English poetry on an ROTC scholarship at Temple University.
+However, following an active duty stint in the Signal Corps, the Army funded Pete through Temple's law school (no doubt for a more respectable education), and he completed his military career as a JAG officer.
+Pete then worked as an attorney in private practice for a few years, and for more than a decade in a nonprofit law firm serving low-income and elderly clients.
+He now has a mostly pro bono solo part- time law practice.

-While practicing law full time in and out of the Army, Pete stayed active in music by singing in local choral and church groups and composing small works for them.
-Following his Army retirement, her received commissions from the vocal ensembles Con Viva Musica, Heritage Singers, Washington Vocal Artists, and St. Maries Musica.
-Pete also received commissions from the Maryland-National Capital Park and Planning Commission for a choral piece for Prince George's County's Tricentennial Celebration and for 16 children's musicals for M-NCPPC's county-wide annual summer camp programs.
-In addition, he composed a score for a church musical.
-Two years ago, Pete was commissioned to write music for the College of Southern Maryland's original Pinocchio production.
+While lawyering full time in and out of the Army, Pete stayed active in music by singing in local choral and church groups and composing small works for them.
+After retiring from the Army, he composed a church musical, and soon got commissions from the vocal ensembles Con Viva Musica, Heritage Singers, Washington Vocal Artists, and St. Maries Musica.
+Pete also received commissions from the Maryland-National Capital Park and Planning Commission for a choral piece for Prince George's County's Tricentennial Celebration, and for 17 children's musicals for M-NCPPC's countywide annual summer camp programs.
+Seven years ago, Pete was commissioned to write music for the College of Southern Maryland's original Pinocchio production.

-Pete has sung at the Kennedy Center with the Paul Hill Chorale and Master Chorale of Washington.
-He and his wife, Pat, have been singing with the Chesapeake Choral Arts Society for the past 15 years.
-A few years after joining, Pete became composer-in-residence, and CCAS has sung 15 of is arrangements and five original works.
-He has also arranged four pieces for CCAS's MadriGals women's ensemble and five songs for its Our Three Tenors group.
-Pete now has a small part-time private practice as an attorney and is writing music for his 17th M-NCPPC children's musical, Charlie and His Not-So-New Shoes, which will premiere Summer 2018.
+Before singing with the Chesapeake Choral Arts Society, Pete sang with the Maryland Choral Society and the University of Maryland Concert Choir.
+He also sang at the Kennedy Center with the Paul Hill Chorale and Master Chorale of Washington for seven years.
+Over the past 20 years, he and his wife, Pat, have both been members of CCAS.
+A few years after joining, Pete became composer-in-residence, and CCAS has sung 21 of his arrangements and nine original works.
+He has also arranged five pieces for CCAS's MadriGals women's ensemble, six songs for its Our Three Tenors group, and two for woman's solo voice.

 Michael K. Santana, Director Emeritus